Nu-hin/remote_ruby/README.md

 jdoe@my_ssh_server:~> This is a greeting
 ```

-By default, the prefixes for stdout and stderr can be different when running over SSH and locally.
+By default, the prefixes for standard output and standard error can be different when running over SSH and locally.
 Output prefix is marked with green italic, and error with red italic.
-If the cache is used, the default configuration will append a bold blue '[C]' prefix in front of each ouput line.
+If the cache is used, the default configuration will append a bold blue '[C]' prefix in front of each output line.

 You can fine-tune the text mode to your needs by passing a hash as a value to `text_mode` parameter: